Limehouse, Shadwell, Wapping, St Katharine Docks – Running and Walking Route (4.7 km)

 Stride It Backwards:

-Complete the route in reverse for a completely different perspective—approaching the Tower from the City and heading towards the quieter docklands.
+Complete the route in reverse for a completely different perspective—Starting at the Tower from the City and heading towards the quieter docklands.